PrasaanthSridharan/Sudoku-Solver-with-GUI/README.md

 ![alt tag](https://github.com/PrasaanthSridharan/Sudoku-Solver-with-GUI/blob/master/images/1.6.png)

 ### Case 5 (Solved)
 This case is an augmentation of the puzzle presented in **Case 4**.
-In this case, the initial conditions presented to the problem have been tinkered, allowing for a solvable Sudoku puzzle.
+In this case, the initial conditions given to the program have been tinkered, allowing for a solvable Sudoku puzzle.

 ![alt tag](https://github.com/PrasaanthSridharan/Sudoku-Solver-with-GUI/blob/master/images/1.7d.png)